clusterio/clusterio/docs/writing-plugins.md

 The second connection event which is of lesser importance to respond to is the `drop` connection event served through `onMasterConnectionEvent` for `InstancePlugin` classes and through `onSlaveConnectionEvent` for `MasterPlugin` classes.
 This is raised when the connection between the master and slave in question is lost, most likely due to networking issues.
 When in the dropped state the slave will keep trying to reconnect to the master server in order to re-establish it, and if successful no events or requests will be lost.
-However while in the dropped state any requests and events sent gets queued up in memory until the connection is re-established.
+However while in the dropped state any requests and events sent gets queued up in memory until the connection is either re-established or the session times out.
-This means that if your plugin sends a lot of events or requests, they can end up being queued up in a buffer for a long time and sent out all at once.
+This means that if your plugin sends a lot of events or requests, they can end up being queued up in a buffer and sent out all at once the connection is re-estabished.
 To avoid this you should be throtteling and/or stopping your requests/events after `drop` has been raised, and continue back as normal when `resume` is raised.